 “Sam, would you like peaches or pears with your lunch?”
 Offering your toddler or child choices between various healthy options encourages eating more fruits and vegetables, and promotes a sense of independence that children love.

-A healthy eating environment is important for the development of good eating habits.
+A healthy eating environment is important for the development of good eating habits and raising healthy eaters.
 Separate mealtime from playtime by avoiding distractions at the table like toys, electronic devices, and television.
-Studies show that children who watch television while eating dinner consume less fruits and vegetables with meals, and they continue eating even when not hungry.
+Studies show that children who watch television while eating dinner consume fewer fruits and vegetables with meals, and they continue eating even when not hungry.
 Sit together at the table and create your own family mealtime rituals.
 Maybe you light a few candles to set the mood, or you always keep a pitcher of lemon cucumber water on the table.
 As kids get older, they can participate in the mealtime conversation, help set the table, and even prepare some of the food.

 Test Your Knowledge: